The Power of Collaborative Leadership

 Leaders who are disability-inclusive don’t always have lived experience themselves.
 What sets them apart is a willingness to engage with disabled perspectives, listen with empathy, and translate those insights into action.

-Inclusive leaders unlock:
+Inclusive leaders encourage:

 • Stronger innovation: Diverse teams led inclusively outperform homogenous teams on creativity and problem-solving.